-The second dispute initiated in 2021 by Galderma relates to the territorial scope of the commercial partnership related to Azzalure® and Dysport® under the Agreement signed in 2007 in the European Union, in certain Eastern European countries, and in Central Asia.
+In October 2024, the arbitration proceedings initiated by Galderma against Ipsen in 2021 at the International Chamber of Commerce (ICC) International Court of Arbitration related to the territorial scope of the commercial partnership for Azzalure[®] (abobotulinumtoxinA) and Dysport under an agreement signed in 2007 in the E.U., in certain Eastern European countries, and in Central was resolved.

-The third dispute was initiated by Galderma in November 2023 and relates to the validity of Ipsen's termination of the joint R&D collaboration entered into in July 2014 under the parties' respective early-stage neurotoxin programs, including the development of IPN 10200.

-As of 31 December 2023, and at this stage of the proceedings, Ipsen cannot reasonably predict any potential financial impact these arbitration proceedings could have on Ipsen's financial statements or predict the outcome of the two remaining arbitration proceedings; however, Ipsen intends to fully defend and assert its rights against Galderma.
+As of 31 December 2024, one arbitration proceeding initiated by Galderma in 2023 is ongoing.
+It relates to the validity of Ipsen's 2023 termination of a joint R&D collaboration agreement entered into in 2014 under the parties' respective early-stage neurotoxin programs, including the development of IPN10200.
+At this stage, Ipsen cannot reasonably predict any potential financial impact from this final remaining arbitration process, for which it intends to fully defend and vindicate its rights.